jeremydosborn/flask-pass0/readme.md

 # flask-pass0

-Passwordless authentication for Flask with magic links, passkeys, 2FA, and device binding.
+Passwordless authentication for Flask with magic links, passkeys (to do), 2FA, and device binding.
 Alpha version.
 Not production-ready.

 ## Installation